Serve Moses Lake Clearinghouse

 Our organization realizes that some needs are more critical than others.
 Take housing for example, people need a place to hang their hat, a place to call home.
 The iHELP model is unique in that it targets the key needs in a home: power, water, and shelter.
 This program is a “bridge assistance” concept to give a hand up – not a hand out.

 Every person desiring to keep their home is liable for its costs.

 However, during financial hardships, job loss, and medical emergencies that threaten possible eviction, iHELP can be the bridge of assistance a person or family is looking for.

 Individual Housing Essentials Liabilities Program or iHELP, is a dual relationship between Serve and the client.
-It’s binary process links us with the client for the sole purpose of preventing homelessness.
-We are not creating dependency, rather, empowering those on the fringe to find self-dignity again and the value of sustaining home ownership.
+This binary process links us with the client for the sole purpose of preventing homelessness.
+We are not creating dependency, rather, empowering those on the fringe to find self-dignity again and the value of sustaining occupancy and home ownership.

 Our ministry paradigm is a “doing with” rather than “doing for.”

 Serve Moses Lake has a team of volunteers who put together lunches every week to feed the homeless.
 Under COVID-19, these lunches are being distributed through our local Food Bank Monday-Thursday from 11AM-2:45PM.
 Help us make sack lunches to give out to those in need.
 These lunches are made Tuesday evenings at 5:00pm, Youth Dynamics downtown, across from WaFd bank.